SkygearIO/features/features/79-structured-logging/implementation.md

 - Review all logs and add tag by its functional group (auth, push, pubsub ..etc)
 - Output JSON formatted logs on the skygear cloud.
 Output readable log when deployed in docker compose.
 Skygear Cloud can supply custom environment variable to enable this behavior.

+Logging can be configured by using these environment variables:

+- LOG_LEVEL: minimum log level to be printed
+- LOG_FORMAT: format of log output, either text or json

 #### py-skygear, skygear-SDK-JS

 - Log function to print structured logs